BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

-**The "sharp" modifier button will add a semitone to each note of the chord, and can be added to any combinaison of the main chord buttons.**
+**The "sharp" modifier button (red button) will add a semitone to each note of the chord, and can be added to any combinaison of the main chord buttons.**

 > ⚠ In the basic usage only one chord button is pushed at a time to trigger a new chord.
 However it is possible to combine buttons to construct more complex chords.
 This is explained in the ["Advanced usage" section]().